top of page

 ✏️__________________________________________________________________________________________________________________

-📥 Download the printable worksheet below to practise changing direct speech into reported speech. 👉 Reported Speech Simplified
+📥 Download the printable worksheet to practise changing direct speech into reported speech. 👉 Reported Speech Simplified

 🧠 Quick Grammar Tip